UKCloud/documentation/articles/cloud-storage/cs-how-view-info-portal.md

 4. On the *Buckets* tab, you can see the following information for each bucket in the selected namespace:

-    - The type of bucket: S3 or ATMOS

     - The total amount of storage (in GiB) currently consumed by the objects in the bucket

     - The number of objects in the bucket